Sarcoma

 GIST (Gastrointestinal Stromal Tumor):

-• Lead time: 2-4 months before imaging recurrence
+- Lead time: Resistance mutations detected 1-3 months before imaging progression

-• Clinical context: Highest detection rates among sarcoma subtypes
+- Clinical context: Favorable ctDNA detection among sarcoma subtypes due to recurrent KIT/PDGFRA mutations

 Dedifferentiated Liposarcoma: